lecy/wells-dubois-protocol/index.md

 Most data science failures are cases where models are biased in subtle ways or performance deviates from expectations.
 The first item in the checklist asks, however, is the intent of the deployment to cause harm?
 For example, Cambridge Analytica used sophisticated data analytics to target marginalized and minoritized populations with misinformation to create a sense of frustration with the political process and make it less likely for the targeted individuals to vote (Schneble et al., 2018).
 Similarly, spatial analytics can be used to gerrymander voting districts to distort representation.
 In both cases, the goals are to suppress votes and undermine the democratic process, which one can argue are nefarious goals.
 In these examples there are no algorithmic failures or undetected bias.
 The models perform perfectly well, but their intent is to disadvantage or harm a subpopulation.

-**Do no Harm Mitigation**: Can you confirm that your true intent matches the intent that is described in your manuscript or project documentation?
+**Do No Harm Commitment**: Can you confirm that your true intent matches the intent that is described in your manuscript or project documentation?
 Is the intent to benefit populations equally, or to advance objectives of fairness or justice?

 ------------